Writings on Fashion, Design and Visual Culture.

 Dune is a biannual, bilingual academic journal of fashion and visual culture, with open call, welcoming scientific contributions.
-It is directed by Maria Luisa Frisa, director of the bachelor course in Fashion Design and Multimedia Arts at IUAV University of Venice, is published by Flash Art, with graphic design by Think Work Observe.
+It is directed by Maria Luisa Frisa, founder of the bachelor course in Fashion Design and Multimedia Arts at Iuav University of Venice, is published by Flash Art, with graphic design by Multi Form.